HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

    - Description: Course version ID.
 Stored as varchar(8) in the database

 - Parameter: $motd
-   - Type: String
+   - Type: string
    - Description: Message of the day for the course version.
 Stored as varchar(50) in the database

 - Parameter: $versname
-   - Type: String
+   - Type: string
    - Description: Name of course version.
 Stored as varchar(45) in the database

 - Parameter: $startdate
-   - Type: String
+   - Type: string
    - Description: Start date of the course version.
 Stored as datetime in the database

 - Parameter: $enddate
-   - Type: String
+   - Type: string
    - Description: End date of the course version.
 Stored as datetime in the database

 - Parameter: $makeactive
-   - Type: String
+   - Type: string
    - Description: Activating the course version.
 Stored as varchar(8) in the database

 ## Calling Methods